daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ### 10. Please create a new issue for future bugs
-Please report a new issue here: `"Report bugs to xxxx dns api"`  https://github.com/Neilpang/acme.sh/issues
+Please report a new issue here: `" Report bugs to xxxx dns api"`  https://github.com/Neilpang/acme.sh/issues

 And please watch to that issue.
 Any future bug will be reported there.

 Example: https://github.com/Neilpang/acme.sh/issues/2057

-### 11. Please read and follow the instruction before creating pull request
+### 11. Please read and follow the instruction before creating a pull request
 Please follow the guide: https://github.com/acmesh-official/acme.sh/wiki/DNS-API-Test

-### 12. Cross Platform Compatibility Guide
+### 12. Cross-Platform Compatibility Guide

 1. Don't use `grep -o` options, please use `_egrep_o()` function instead, other grep options may be used with caution.
 2. Don't use `curl` or `wget`,  please use `_get()` or `_post()` function instead.
 The `_post()` function can send `POST`, `PUT` or `UPDATE` requests.
-3. Do not use `sed -e`.
+3. Do not use `sed -e`, which causes a problem in OS X and BSD.
-4. Do not use sed with label.
+4. Do not use `sed` with labels, which causes `Label too long` problem in Solaris.

+If you need a BSD or Solaris development environment, please head to [vmactions](https://github.com/vmactions).
+For example, you can use [solaris-shell](https://github.com/vmactions/shell-solaris) to get a shell environment in Solaris.

 ## Style Guidelines
 acme.sh uses shellcheck for new commits and also enforces style guidelines.